Raspberries and Kohlrabi

 • Pour the cheesecake batter over the brownie batter.

 • Heat the Nutella in the microwave for 30 seconds to soften.
-Drizzle the ½ cup Nutella over the cheesecake batter and use a knife to swirl the two together.
+Drizzle the ½ cup Nutella over the cheesecake batter and use a butter knife to swirl the two together.

 • Cool completely before using the parchment paper to lift the brownies from the pan and cut them into squares.